-This webpage lists all short fiction written by Diana Gabaldon, presented by titles in alphabetical order:
+This webpage is a comprehensive list of short fiction (short stories and novellas), written by Diana Gabaldon, presented by titles in alphabetical order:

 “A Fugitive Green” (novella): Set in 1744 to 1745 in Paris, London, and Amsterdam, this is the story of Lord John’s elder brother, Hal (aka Harold, Earl of Melton and Duke of Pardloe), and his (eventual) wife, Minnie, who at the time of this story is a seventeen-year-old dealer in rare books with a sideline in forgery, blackmail, and burglary.
-Jamie Fraser also appears in this one.
+Jamie Fraser also appears.

-First published in SEVEN STONES TO STAND OR FALL, a collection of seven Outlander and Lord John novellas and short stories by Diana.
+First published in SEVEN STONES TO STAND OR FALL, a collection of seven Outlander and Lord John novellas and short stories by Diana Gabaldon.

 “A Leaf on the Wind of All Hallows” (short story (no, really, it is)): is set (mostly) in 1941 to 1943, and tells the story of What Really Happened to Roger MacKenzie’s parents.